Kaine ministry: Second arrangement

 This covers the period from 13 December 1989, when Kaine distributed ministerial responsibilities in the Alliance government, until 29 May 1991, when Kaine announced to the Assembly that members of Residents Rally had met the previous evening and decided to dissolve the Alliance, due to an internal split in the Rally party, where two of the four members chose to align themselves with the Kaine government.
 The remaining two members chose to not align themselves with the Kaine government.
 Collaery stood down as Attorney-General and as Deputy Chief Minister.

 Third arrangement

-This covers the period from 29 May 1991, when Collaery stood down as Deputy Chief Minister and Attorney-General and ministerial responsibilities were shared across Kaine, Duby and Humphries, until 6 June 1991, when a motion of no confidence in Kaine, as Chief Minister, was passed and the Second Follett Ministry formed.
-During this period of seven days, there was no Deputy Chief Minister.
+This covers the period from 29 May 1991, when Collaery stood down as Deputy Chief Minister and Attorney-General and ministerial responsibilities were shared across Kaine, Duby and Humphries, until 6 June 1991, when a motion of no confidence in Kaine, as Chief Minister, was passed.
+The arrangement ended on 7 June 1991.
+During this period, there was no Deputy Chief Minister.